John Mather (artist)

-John Mather the Artist– A Snapshot

-John Mather was a Scottish artist who emigrated to Melbourne in 1878.
-He quickly established himself and became an Associate of the Victorian Academy of Arts, exhibiting his work with that academy and subsequent art associations and societies for many years.
-John Mather exhibited his works in Victoria as well other Australian states and overseas.
+Mather was a Scottish artist who emigrated to Melbourne in 1878.
+He quickly established himself and became an Associate of the Victorian Academy of Arts, exhibiting his work with the academy and subsequent art associations and societies for many years.
+Mather exhibited his works in Victoria as well other Australian states and internationally.

-John Mather was one of the early practitioners of painting en plein air in Victoria and his work predates that of other more well known plein air artists.
+Mather was one of the early practitioners of painting en plein air in Victoria and his work predates that of other better-known plein air artists.
+Mather practised the Scottish plein-air tradition and the close study of nature.
+After emigrating to Melbourne, he sought to analyse and faithfully represent the light and colour of the Australian landscape.
+Modifying earlier European tones, his paintings came closer to visual truth than any Australian landscapes produced before the later widespread adoption of plein-air methods.
+Through his desire to realistically reproduce picturesque scenes, he developed a distinctive and independent artistic style.

-Together with other artists he established the Australian Artists Association in 1886.
-At the time, the Association was described as: a distinctively Australian school of landscape painters ... who look at colonial scenery with their own eyes, and not through European spectacles.
+Together with other artists, in 1886 he established the Australian Artists Association, which was described as "a distinctively Australian school of landscape painters ... who look at colonial scenery with their own eyes, and not through European spectacles."'

-John Mather worked towards bringing the Academy and Association together to form the Victorian Artists Society in 1888 and served as its president for many years.
+Mather worked towards bringing the Academy and Association together to form the Victorian Artists Society in 1888 and served as its president for many years.
 In 1892 he was appointed to the Board of Trustees of the Public Library, Museums and National Gallery of Victoria.
 John Mather was a member of the Felton Bequest Committee from 1905 to 1916 and as trustee, strongly supported Australian art.

-John Mather was a landscape painter of considerable reputation during his lifetime, considered as significant as other now well known Australian plein air artists.
-John Mather also had a wide celebrity as a teacher.
+Mather was a landscape painter of considerable reputation during his lifetime, and was a celebrated teacher.
 However a little more than decade after his death he was almost forgotten.
 Mather died on 18 February 1916 and lay in a grave with no memorial until 2023 when a plaque was added to his grave simply stating: Mr John Mather 1848 – 1916 The beauty of his Art endures.
 The words, his Art endures, refers to his painting and etching but also the art he nurtured as a mentor, teacher and one of the founding fathers of art in Victoria.

-Though his paintings, where he lived and worked, newspaper reports and other material - the life of John Mather can be illuminated.
-Most importantly a greater appreciation of his work is achieved, his teaching, and the role he played in the early days of Victoria’s art.

-Early life
+Early life, art education and exhibited works

-Mather was born in Hamilton, South Lanarkshire, Scotland, son of John Mather, a surveyor, and his wife Margaret, née Allan.
+John Mather was born in Hamilton, South Lanarkshire, Scotland, son of John Mather, a surveyor, and his wife Margaret, née Allan.